About us

 The average class size is 16 students.
 This allows for more one-on-one time and greater class cohesion.

 How long is the school day?
-Do Catholic schools offer childcare outside of the school day?
+Do Catholic schools have before- and after-school care?

 The average length of the school day is seven hours, with before- and after-school care offered at most schools.